tronprotocol/pm/TRON Core Devs Meetings/Meeting 70.md

 - **Brown**

-    That principle is written in the issue: mark it in the first version, keep it partially, and remove it in the next version.
+    That principle is written in the issue: mark it in the first version while keeping it partially in place, then remove it in the next version.

 - **Murphy**